khaors/geocompr/main.md

 </div>

 This example does not mean that the CRS should not be set (it almost always should!) but that many spatial operations should be undertaken on projected geographic data.
-The following command creates a version of the `london` reprodected onto the British National Grid CRS (EPSG:27700):
+The following command creates a version of the `london` reprojected onto the British National Grid CRS (EPSG:27700):

 ```r